Martin E. Hellman

 Prof. Hellman was at IBM's Watson Research Center from 1968-69 and an Assistant Professor of Electrical Engineering at MIT from 1969-71.
 Returning to Stanford in 1971, he served on the regular faculty until becoming Professor Emeritus in 1996.
 He has authored over seventy technical papers (click for publication list), twelve US patents and a number of foreign equivalents.

 Hellman has been involved with a number of high-tech startups, serving variously as a founder, advisor, and investor.
-In his spare time, he enjoys people, soaring, speed skating and hiking.
+In his spare time, he enjoys people, soaring, speed skating, and hiking, although the latter three are infrequent in recent years.

 Students interested in meeting with him can reach him by email: martydevoe followed by the AT symbol, then gmail DOTCOM.